In this blog post, we will talk to you about the future market and the areas in which ultra-low latency streaming is used with WebRTC.

 The ‘ideal’ latency depends largely on the type of content being streamed and viewed.

 Ant Media Server provides ultra-low latency streaming using WebRTC protocol.
-The WebRTC protocol is preferred because it provides low latency in many areas.
-According to research, the global WebRTC market is expected to be US$ 54,944.9 Mn by 2018 to 2026.
-The market is expected to grow by a Compound annual growth rate (CAGR) of 17.9% 17.9% between 2018-2026.
+The WebRTC protocol is preferred because it provides ultra-low latency in many areas.
+According to research, the global market was valued at $3.2 billion in 2020 and is projected to reach $40.6 billion by 2027, growing at a CAGR of 43.4% from 2020 to 2027.
 The global demand for WebRTC is expected to rise, largely due to a rise in its application in end-use sectors such as telecom, IT, e-commerce, and others.

-In addition, 49% of the WebRTC market in 2018 is the mobile segment.
+The smartphones & tablets segment accounted for the highest market share of 73.57% in 2019 and will retain the dominant position throughout the forecast years.
 The reason for this percentage is the increase in smartphone usage.
 The mobile segment is expected to expand at a significant growth rate during the forecast period.
 This is due to a rise in smartphone penetration and the preference of end-users for mobile platforms. one of the other important sectors is health.
 Health care is anticipated to be a rapidly expanding segment of the market.
 It is expected to expand at a CAGR of %21.9 during the forecast period.

 Furthermore, in the health care industry, Patients and doctors are adopting WebRTC solutions in order to reduce their commute to the hospital also to improve mobility and device support.
 WebRTC solutions allow doctors and hospital staff to use collaboration suites everywhere to virtually treat patients.
 Additionally, WebRTC solutions provide customers with a click-to-call solution, which helps connect doctors and hospitals with patients.
 WebRTC solutions could be the first step in implementing a full electronic health system that can bring the doctor home.

-Let’s take a look at the ultra-low latency usage areas.
+Let’s take a look at the ultra-low latency WebRTC streaming usage areas.

 When participating in online gaming, ultra-low latency is more important, as delays, or buffering, will impair/frustrate the user experience significantly.